snowzach/doods/README.md

 # DOODS
-Dedicated Open Object Detection Service - Yes, it's a backronym, so what...
+Dedicated Open Object Detection Service - Yes, it's a backronym...

-DOODS is a GRPC service that detects objects in images.
-It's designed to be run as a container, optionally remotely.
+DOODS is a GRPC/REST service that detects objects in images.
+It's designed to be very easy to use, run as a container and available remotely.

 ## API
 The API uses gRPC to communicate but it has a REST gateway built in for ease of use.
 It supports both a single call RPC and a streaming interface.